vdaas/vald/docs/contributing/coding-style.md

 ## Program comments

-Program comments make easier to understand the source code.
-We suggest not to write many comments inside the source code unless the source code is very complicated and confusing; otherwise we should divide the source code into methods to keep the readability and usability of the source code.
+Program comments make it easier to understand the source code.
+We suggest not writing many comments inside the source code unless the source code is very complicated and confusing; otherwise, we should divide the source code into methods to keep readability and usability of the source code.

-Everyone should write the comments to all the public objects on your source code, like public packages, interface, structs, methods, and even public constant and variable.
-The godoc will be generated base on the comment of source code.
+Everyone should comment on all the public objects on your source code, like public packages, interfaces, structs, methods, and even public constants and variables.
+The `Godoc` will be generated based on the comment of the source code.

 ## Documentation